 Progress Reports for Students Graduate students may access their progress report through AIM on my.byu.edu.
 This report compares the student's Program of Study with the courses taken and summarizes the student's progress in the program: completed classes, current registration, classes still needed, and grade point average.
 In addition, the progress report alerts a student to possible problems with academic status, GPA, prerequisites needed, minimum registration requirements, time limits, and courses.
-Because the Office of Gradu-Chapter 5: Policies and Procedures | 74 ate Studies frequently updates and reports crucial information to the student's progress report, it is important for students to check their progress report regularly.
+Because the Office of Graduate Studies frequently updates and reports crucial information to the student's progress report, it is important for students to check their progress report regularly.